Last updated on December 3rd, 2022 at 06:34 pm

 ~ Hamna Amjad, Content Manager @ Efani

-One of the biggest SEO challenges is using poor SEO practices, resulting in Google penalties.
+One of the biggest problems faced in SEO is using poor SEO practices, resulting in Google penalties.
 Black hat SEO techniques might get you the instant traffic boost you want.

 However, it goes against all ethical guidelines and can damage your reputation in the long run.
 It can result in penalties and even blacklisting of your website.